DongminWu/markdown_notebook/Notes/Kernel-Method-in-Machine-Learning/Kernel-Method-in-Machine-Learning.md

 Spent some time for understanding this thing.

-The reason of maximize the Margin is abvious, following is two boundaries for a same data set, the right one (who has a large margin) have better performance and robustness.
+The reason of maximize the Margin is obvious, following is two boundaries for a same data set, the right one (who has a large margin) have better performance and robustness.

 ![](./img/two_boundaries.png)